C A S E S T U D Y

 We came up with about 28 base questions for a jumping off point, and compiled each of our answers onto corresponding post-it notes: a color for each participant.

-After much deliberation, our team used affinity mapping to organize our user findings into the following categories:
+After much deliberation, our team used various methodologies to organize our user findings into the following categories:

 - People expect free amenities on flights